Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

-In the scalar case, a similar definition without the Van Vleck-Morette determinant (i.e.~$\gamma=0$) has appeared in \cite{PflaumWeyl, LiuQian}.
-The role of the parameter $\gamma$ has been discussed in \cite{fulling}, and some particular choices can be argued to be preferred.
-In particular, $\gamma = \frac{1}{2}$ is used in \cite{dls_weyl}.
-We will keep $\gamma$ arbitrary and discuss particular choices later. \begin{remark} The definition of $W[\Psi,\Phi]$ should be understood in a \textit{weak sense}.
-One can make sense out of the right-hand side of \cref{eq:W_def} by choosing local trivializations of the bundles $E$ and $F$ to obtain well-defined vector-valued integrals.
+\begin{remark} The definition of $W_h[\Psi,\Phi]$ should be understood in a \textit{weak sense}.
+One can make sense of the right-hand side of \cref{eq:W_def} by choosing local trivializations of the bundles $E$ and $F$ to obtain well-defined vector-valued integrals.
 These objects depend on the choice of trivializations.
 However, expressions such as